 What is it?

 Your primary role as a TA is to facilitate student learning.
 Though learning may look different during periods of remote instruction, you continue to play a key role in the learning process.
 Moreover, it is essential that TAs work with instructors to create an inclusive and equitable learning environment.
-To do this effectively, TAs and instructors need to understand the pedagogical, socioeconomic, and social-emotional barriers that may hinder student learning, and take action to minimize the consequences of these barriers.
+To do this effectively, TAs and instructors need to understand the pedagogical, socioeconomic, and social-emotional barriers that may hinder student learning and take action to minimize the consequences of these barriers.

 Why is it important?

 UC Davis is committed to providing a high quality education for all students.
 We enact this mission by using inclusive and equitable teaching practices in our remote, online, and face-to-face classes.
-The UC Davis Principles of Community and To Boldly Go strategic plan emphasize the principle that we “embrace diversity, practice inclusive excellence and strive for equity.
-(We) make UC Davis a place of excellence for learning and working by supporting a culture that values the contributions and aspirations of all our students, staff and faculty; promotes wellness and a culture of sustainability; and cultivates the open interchange of ideas.”
+The UC Davis Principles of Community and To Boldly Go strategic plan emphasize that we “embrace diversity, practice inclusive excellence and strive for equity.
+We make UC Davis a place of excellence for learning and working by supporting a culture that values the contributions and aspirations of all our students, staff and faculty; promotes wellness and a culture of sustainability; and cultivates the open interchange of ideas.”

 How to do it?